 Paying cash remains the best way to pay for your wedding.
 You know the money is there.
 You aren't looking forward to the wedding day only to wake up the morning after dreading the bills you'll soon receive.
-Some vendors even offer discounts if you pay cash, as Miriam Caldwell points out in "Saving on Your Weddings Expenses" on The Balance.
+Some vendors even offer discounts if you pay cash.

 Just beware of paying cash up front so you don't get taken for a ride—deposits are safer, and make sure you have a contract.

 If you want to know how your peers are paying for their weddings